 - Heavy creams and lotions: These products are too heavy.
 Rather than getting absorbed, they’ll just sit on top of your skin and cause oiliness and clogged pores.

 - Non-comedogenic moisturizers: “Non-comedogenic” means the product won’t clog your pores, which means there’s less chance of developing comedones or blackheads and whiteheads.

 - Moisturizers with a water-based gel formula: They are less rich than oil-based products and help replenish your skin’s natural moisture balance.
 Plus, they feel light and refreshing.

 Kiehl’s Ultra Facial Oil-Free Gel Cream is an example of a perfect moisturizer for oily skin.
 It intensely moisturizes your skin with its Imperata Cylindrica Root Extract and Antarcticine formula.
 Upon application, you’ll feel an instant cooling effect as it gets quickly absorbed by your skin.
 This formula is also non-greasy, oil-free, and non-comedogenic—all the things you want in an oily-skin-friendly moisturizer.

+If you have dry skin, Kiehl’s Ultra Facial Cream can help you moisturize your skin for that healthy glow.
 You can also check out the ultra-light Kiehl’s Oil Eliminator 24-hour Anti-Shine Moisturizer for Men that can absorb sweat and surface oil or Kiehl’s Calendula Serum-Infused Water Cream that helps even out skin tone and reduce redness.